Home

 - Happy looks great, but ultimately is a remote terminal to Claude Code.
 I want to add my own security features.
 Also, I am not fluent in TypeScript.

-- NanoClaw is a too minimalist.
+- NanoClaw is too minimalist.

 - OpenClaw is a massive pile of overcooked spaghetti code.
 Ain't no way I'm running that security nightmare on my machine.